Are table scraps okay to feed my rat?

 The best thing to do is to clip the nails.
 Sometimes it’s easier to have two people (one to hold the rat and one to use the clippers), but you can do it yourself, too.

-Wrap the mat in a towel, leaving his or her head out and the foot that you are trying to trim.
+Wrap the mat in a towel, leaving their head out and the foot that you are trying to trim.
 All other limbs should be wrapped carefully in the towel.

 If you cut this part, your rat will bleed–so be careful!

 How long do rats live?

-Unfortunately, usually only 2-3 years.
+Unfortunately, it usually takes only 2-3 years.
 But I’ve heard of rats living up to 7 years!

 Is there any way to make my rat live any longer?

 Neutering and spaying have recently been proven to help rats live longer.
 In one study, spaying females made them live up to a year longer!
 Neutering a male eliminates or decreases many incidences of cancer and infection that otherwise might end life early.

 Also, chromium picolinate is a somewhat new compound of chromium that is easily absorbed by the body.
 It has been shown to extend the lives of rats by up to one year.

-It is best if you get it in the capsules, but the tablets work fine although you have to crush them before making the balls, which is obnoxious and takes a lot of time.
-To dose, your rat, multiply his weight in pounds by 189.
+It is best to get it in capsules, but the tablets work fine, although you have to crush them before making the balls, which is obnoxious and takes a lot of time.
+To dose your rat, multiply his weight in pounds by 189.

 Now that you have found the rat’s dosage per day multiply that by 40 to find his dosage for 40 days.
 Here’s the recipe: